runcom/kiosk-sagano-example/README.md

 ## Notable issues/ergonomics

-- Anaconda sets multi-user.target as default and whatever we set in the container build isn't honored (will have to file a bug, see https://github.com/rhinstaller/anaconda/blob/ee0b61fa135ba555f29bc6e3d035fbca8bcc14d5/pyanaconda/modules/services/installation.py#L174-L241)
+- Anaconda sets `multi-user.target` as default and whatever we set in the container build isn't honored (will have to file a bug, see https://github.com/rhinstaller/anaconda/blob/ee0b61fa135ba555f29bc6e3d035fbca8bcc14d5/pyanaconda/modules/services/installation.py#L174-L241)
-- useradd in the container seems to be a no-no, if there was a way to translate that to something using sysusers.d that'd be awesome (something in ostree container commit perhaps?)
+- `useradd` in the container seems to be a no-no, if there was a way to translate that to something using `sysusers.d` that'd be awesome (something in `ostree container commit` perhaps?)
-- there are RPMs that writes to /var - that's not ideal, either remove or copy them somewhere to later re-inject them using tmpfiles.d
+- there are RPMs that writes to `/var` - that's not ideal, either remove or copy them somewhere to later re-inject them using `tmpfiles.d`
-- where do we set credentials? root ssh key in the container may be ok but crendentials in an image seems wrong (also, we can't get rid of `rootpw --iscrypted locked` in the kickstart file)
+- where do we set credentials? root ssh keys in the container may be ok but crendentials in an image seems wrong (also, we can't get rid of `rootpw --iscrypted locked` in the kickstart file)
 - where does day 2 mgmt like `flatpak update` belong? since we have to dance a little bit to get the root's flatpak's dir under `/usr` I expect people to _rebuild_ the image right? meaning, nobody runs `flatpak update` on the system, right?

 ## Images